NgoziGoodness/Data-Analysis-in-Excel/README.md

   2. Apac has the highest sales record while Emea has the lowest.
   3. Macbook is the highest selling product while Iwatch is the lowest selling product.
   4. In-store method is the most effective sales method.

+     ### Recommendations

+     Based on the analysis, we recommend the following actions:
+     - Invest in marketing and promotions during peak sales period to maximise revenue.
+     - Focus on expanding and promoting Macbooks and Iphones which are the top selling products.
+     - Implement more instore method of selling and its the most effective method.
+     - Invest more in the highest selling regions and implement trategies to duplicate the success in the highest selling region in the lowest selling region.